marconicivitavecchia/microsoft-ai/code/README.md

 ```

 ### Download this repository
-Again, if you are using the same Raspberry, you don't have to download the repository again.
+Again, if you are using the same Raspberry, you don't have to download the repository twice.
 Otherwise, in the development machine, use the same command as above:

 ```sh
 git clone http://github.com/marconicivitavecchia/microsoft-ai.git